Indoor activities, adapted winter sports and enjoying community activities are just a few ways your family can have fun this winter.

 Look for winter activities in your community

 Check your local municipality activity guide for adapted programs and winter activities.
-Many municipalities can provide additional support to general programs (upon request) and also offer a great variety of regular adapted programming, such as cooking, swimming and art classes.
-Some even offer adapted sports like wheelchair basketball or sledge hockey.
-Here are the links to the municipal recreation guides.
+Some municipalities offer Winter Carnivals that offer fun winter sports like Sledge Hockey or Tubing on a small, try-it scale.
+Many municipalities can provide additional support to general programs (upon request) and also offer a great variety of regular adapted programming, such as cooking, swimming, art classes.
+Here are the links to the municipal recreation guides

 Skating, sledges and even sledge hockey